 One of our staff members was lucky enough to receive tickets to a special members-only preview of “Harry Potter: The Exhibition” this Sunday before it opens to the public.

-We see the beginning of Harry’s journey to Hogwarts, key events, and finally the whooshing of train compartment windows as they flash through the screens.
-The music mounts, and “Hedwig’s Theme” is in perfect, dramatic timing as a pair of wide oak doors open to our side and a single light gleams through a mist of steam and the screech of an engine – the Hogwarts Express.
+It all starts at the beginning of Harry’s journey to Hogwarts with a projection show of key events and followed by the whooshing of train compartment windows as they flash through the screens.
+The music mounts, and “Hedwig’s Theme” is in perfect, dramatic timing as a pair of wide oak doors opens to our side and a single light gleams through a mist of steam and the screech of an engine – the Hogwarts Express.
 “Quickly now, quickly!” shouts a cloaked witch holding a dusty lantern.
 We pass by a life-size Hogwarts Express as we walk across the Hogsmeade platform, where the air is foggy and the trees surrounding us rustle with the cry of the engine.
-Beside the witch looms a large tree with a “Have You Seen This Wizard?” poster of Sirius Black tacked to it.
+Beside the witch looms a large tree with a wanted poster of Sirius Black tacked to it.
 Rounding the corner, a group of portraits used as part of the set on the films greets you – literally, greets you.
-Some sigh and smile, while others partake in whatever activity they’re painted doing (my favorite was the portrait of lovers on a swing in a cemetery), and some are as silent as ones in the Muggle world.
-The Fat Lady tries to impress you with her vocal talents as you pass through her archway into the Gryffindor common room.
-The dorms are depicted on one side, the common room on the other.